On the number of terms in the COS method for European option pricing: Numerical experiments

+The formula for $N$ in Inequality (\ref{eq:N_J>0}) does not depend on the volatility $\sigma\sqrt{T}$ if we set $\ell=0$ and if we bound $\|f_{\text{BS}}^{(k+1)}\|_{\infty}$ using Inequality (\ref{eq:stable_bound}).
+In Figure \ref{fig:N_k}, we show the dependency of $N$ on $k$.
+At the beginning, the number of terms $N$ decreases sharply as $k$ increases and stabilizes approximately for $k\geq40$.
+We also see that $N$ increases as the error tolerance $\varepsilon$ decreases or the bound $K$ increases.

+How sharp is the bound for $N$ in Theorem \ref{thm:find_N_A_B} and Theorem \ref{thm:Greeks}?
+We make the following experiment.
+Consider a put option with parameters

-How sharp is the bound for $N$ in Theorem \ref{thm:find_N_A_B}?
-For the BS model, we compute $L$ by Equation (\ref{eq:M}) and $N$ by Equation (\ref{eq:N_J>0}) and compare $N$ with $N_{\min}$, which is the minimal number of terms such that the absolute difference of the price of the COS method and the Black-Scholes price are less than the error tolerance.
-Table \ref{tab:BS} shows that $N$ is only about $40\%$ larger than $N_{\min}$.
+We set $n=8$ and $k=40$ to obtain $M=L=6.94$ and $N=218$ by Theorem \ref{thm:Greeks}.
+Other values for $k$ and $N$ are reported in Table \ref{tab:BS}.
+Theorem \ref{thm:Greeks} indicates that $M,$ $L$ and $N$ serves to approximate both the time-0 price and the Greeks Delta and Gamma using the COS method.
+This can be confirmed by an experiment: $N_{\min}=120$ is the minimal number of terms such that the absolute differences of the approximation by the COS method and the closed form solution by the Black-Scholes formula for time-0 price, Delta and Gamma, are less than the error tolerance. $N$ is about twice as larger as $N_{\min}$.

-How can the number of terms $N$ be estimated if there are no closed-form solutions available for the bounds of the derivatives of the density of the log-returns?
-We suggest solving the right-hand-side of Inequality (\ref{eq:H_j}) numerically to obtain $H_{j+1}$.
+How can the number of terms $N$ be estimated if there are no closed form solutions available for the bounds of the derivatives of the density of the log-returns?
+We suggest solving the right-hand side of Inequality (\ref{eq:H_j}) numerically to find a bound for $\|f^{(k+1)}\|_{\infty}$.
 Here, we use R's \emph{integrate} function with default values.
-The CPU time of the COS method and the numerical integration routine to obtain $H_{j+1}$ are of similar magnitude, see Table \ref{tab:BS}.
+The CPU time of the COS method and the numerical integration routine to obtain a bound for $\|f^{(k+1)}\|_{\infty}$ are of similar magnitude; see Table \ref{tab:BS}.